 Check to make sure you have the latest graphics driver and BIOS updates by following the links below.

-But my Acer monitor won’t turn on, how can I check for updates?
+But your monitor won’t turn on, how can you check for updates?

 If you are using a docked laptop, you should be all set.
 On the other hand, if you are using a desktop PC you’ll need to borrow a different monitor to make the update.